Gold Migration Lawyers has closed. Our team is here to support their former clients. Get a FREE Consultation

 For time spent in Australia, this involves obtaining an Australian Federal Police (AFP) National Police Check.
 For other countries, you will need to follow the procedures of the local authorities to get the necessary certificates.
 These documents are vital for the Department’s assessment of your character.

 Certain visa applicants from specific countries are required to provide biometrics, which includes your fingerprints and a digital photograph.
 If this applies to your application, the Department will send you a notification letter with instructions.
-You will need to book an appointment at the nearest Australian Visa Application Centre (AVAC) or Australian Biometric Collection Centre (ABCC).
+You will need to book a biometrics appointment at the nearest Australian Visa Application Centre (AVAC) or Australian Biometric Collection Centre (ABCC).
 Remember to bring your passport and the notification letter to your appointment.

 The waiting period can be anxious, but there are important steps you must take to ensure your application remains valid and on track.